 As a part of the Board's planning process, funding priorities are determined through data analysis and data collection concerning the needs of Alameda County's low-income residents.
 Every three years, the agency releases it Request for Partnership (RFP) process where the tripartite Administering Board has the primary responsibility for the development and approval of all funding priorities for the AC-OCAP program.
 In addition, the Administering Board receives regular updates on programming at every monthly meeting, through the mid-year and annual outcomes reports, and participates in on-site monitoring visits with grantees.
 During the creation of the 2020-2025 strategic plan goals, AC-OCAP utilized the Results Oriented Management and Accountability (ROMA) Cycle and Logic Model for Planning framework.
 The framework ensures that each goal is SMART (specific, measurable, achievable, relevant to the mission and vision, and time-oriented), and sustainable by aligning them with targeted activities, inputs, outcomes and indicators, informed by the community needs assessment.

 The ROMA Cycle begins with Assessment, where community needs, resources, and agency data are assessed.
 Then the cycle moves to Planning, using the agency mission statement and assessment data to identify results and strategies.
 Following is Implementation where services and strategies produce results, and Achievement of Results occurs when progress is observed and reported out.
 The last element of the cycle is Evaluation, in which data is analyzed and compared with benchmarks.
 This final element feeds back into the Assessment stage and the cycle repeats to foster continuous improvement in achieving equitable results, improving management, and increasing accountability.
 During the strategic planning process, AC-OCAP modified its focus areas to narrow in and create impactful and results-driven goals that aligned with the agency's community-driven approach.

-2. Describe your agency's procedures under which a low-income individual, community organization, religious organization, or representative of low-income individuals that considers its organization or low-income individuals to be inadequately represented on your agency's board to petition for adequate representation.
-(CSBG Act Section 676(b)(10), State Plan) board to petition for adequate representation.
-(Cobo rice occiton or o(b)(10), otate rian,

-- ☑ No change to the response in your agency's 2020-2021 CAP. - ☐ Adaptations to the response in your agency's 2020-2021 CAP are described below. - 3.
-Describe your Advisory or Governing Board's policy for filling board vacancies in accordance with established bylaws.
-Include the recruiting process, democratic selections process for lowincome board members, and the timeframe established by your agency to fill vacancies.
-(State Plan) - ☑ No change to the response in your agency's 2020-2021 CAP. - ☐ Adaptations to the response in your agency's 2020-2021 CAP are described below.
+۷. organization, religious organization, or representative of low-income individuals that considers its organization or low-income individuals to be inadequately represented on your agency's board to petition for adequate representation.
+(CSBG Act Section 676(b)(10), State Plan) \boxtimes No change to the response in your agency's 2020-2021 CAP.
+Adaptations to the response in your agency's 2020-2021 CAP are described below.
+3. Describe your Advisory or Governing Board's policy for filling board vacancies in accordance with established bylaws.
+Include the recruiting process, democratic selections process for low-income board members, and the timeframe established by your agency to fill vacancies.
+(State Plan) \boxtimes